Alternative forms of assessment

 Offer alternative assessment formats

-If you currently use… | You could instead consider using… | To ensure standards, you might need to consider… |
+If you currently use… | Consider using... | To ensure standards, you might need to consider… |

 ---|---|---|

-As with normal take-away papers where students have access to materials, the design of questions may need to be reframed to move away from recall-based tasks to questions that require students to demonstrate how they use information, rather than reiterate what they have learned.
+Time-constrained unseen exams in invigilated exam rooms or in-class tests | “Take-away” exams, in which you set the questions or tasks and ask the students to submit their responses electronically within a set period of time.
+UM Learn can support the timed release of examination papers and corresponding submission facilities that can help support time-constrained exams. | As with take-away papers where students have access to materials, the design of questions may need to be reframed to move away from recall-based tasks to questions that require students to demonstrate how they use information, rather than reiterate what they have learned.
 It will be important, therefore, to provide guidance for students with the change in orientation of the task.
 It is also good practice to re-run any changes to question formats through the usual moderation processes.
-It is unlikely you will be able to put this in place for scalable numbers unless you already have systems in place; although various vendors are working hard to meet urgent demand.
 To deter cheating, you could advise students that you will run ‘spot checks’ with a sample of the student population, where you will discuss their reasoning for the answers they’ve provided. |

 In-class presentations where students speak to an audience of their peers/others and are assessed not only on the content but also their presentation techniques | Ask students (individually or in groups) to submit a narrated presentation in electronic form that can then be tutor-marked and peer-reviewed.
-PowerPoint is familiar to most students, and offers a slide-by-slide voice-narration recording facility.
-Ask students to prepare a podcast on the topic to be submitted electronically. |
+PowerPoint is familiar to most students and offers a slide-by-slide voice-narration recording facility.
+Ask students to prepare a podcast on the topic, to be submitted electronically. | You will need to take account that, given the recorded presentation format, students can have multiple opportunities to prepare the item they are submitting, rather than having to cope with the one-off nature of a live presentation. |

-Portfolio, logbook or assessment notebook | It is likely that the best solution here is to move hard-copy portfolios to e-portfolios, for example in UMLearn. | Where these have been partially completed already, assessors will have to use professional judgment to decide whether sufficient evidence of achievement of the learning objectives has been achieved already by the time of university closure.
-For some students without ready internet access or lacking digital confidence the move to e-portfolios might be quite challenging, and they may need extra guidance. |
+Portfolio, logbook or assessment notebook | An option is to move hard-copy portfolios to e-portfolios, for example, in UMLearn. | For some students with ready internet access or who lack digital confidence, the move to e-portfolios might be quite challenging, and they may need extra guidance. |

-Assessed seminars, group discussions and other similar activities | It is likely these could be held in an online platform already used within your university such as WebEx. | Staff as well as students may need be supported to learn how to use this approach if it isn’t currently part of their normal learning experiences. |
+Assessed seminars, group discussions and other similar activities | In person and/or via UM Learn. | Staff as well as students may need be supported to learn how to use this approach if it isn’t currently part of their normal learning experiences. |

 Lab work | It may be possible to replicate some aspects of lab work through simulations in which students are presented with data sets and required to interpret them.
 Often this means focusing on interpretation of data rather than working in the lab to achieve the results personally.
-Simulations can also be used remotely so students can ‘see’ data produced elsewhere and be asked to comment/interpret. |
+Simulations can also be used remotely so students can ‘see’ data produced elsewhere and be asked to comment/interpret. | If students can be provided with different data sets for personal interpretation, this can mitigate the risk of ‘over-sharing’ or personation. |

-Posters | You can potentially use a digital infographic, mind map or other visuals which can be submitted via UM Learn, for example, or posted in shared spaces, particularly if peer review is required. | To confirm authenticity of the submitter, you may wish to supplement this with a short online oral. |
+Posters | You can potentially use a digital infographic, mind map or other visuals which can be submitted via UM Learn, for example, or posted in shared spaces, particularly if peer review is required. | Students may need support if they are unfamiliar with the use and creation of posters. |

-Theatre, dance and other performances | Individuals and groups can be asked to work off-site to prepare and submit videos of their work, alongside reflective commentaries/accounts. | Videos cannot replicate the authentic live performance element but may suffice in crisis time. |
+Theatre, dance and other performances | Individuals and groups can be asked to work off-site to prepare and submit videos of their work, alongside reflective commentaries/accounts. | Videos cannot replicate the authentic live performance element but may suffice in certain circumstances. |

-Best practices for open book final exams delivered online
+Best practices for open-book final exams delivered online

-- Prior to the exam, explain clearly to your students that they have access to their resources (clarify what resources those will be – textbook, study notes, ppts, etc.)
+- Prior to the exam, explain clearly to your students that they have access to their resources (clarify what resources those will be – textbook, study notes, ppts, etc.).

 - With open book exams, students often think they don’t need to study, but that’s not the case.
 Consider giving a practice exam with a few questions (5-10) to demonstrate that students do need to study and also to help set expectations of how time consuming it can be to look for answers when you don’t know where to look.
 Place emphasis on students needing to understand the context of the material to be able to answer questions.